(30) Article

 _________________

 The greatest blessing in the world is faith.
-The heart in which the light of faith descends, that heart is freed from the darkness of fear and greed, avarice and disbelief.
+The heart in which the light of faith descends is saved from the darkness of fear and greed, avarice and disbelief.
 But alas!
 The history of mankind is not devoid of people who, despite being blessed with the light of faith, abandon the path of faith for the sake of the fleeting glitter of the world.
-Such people think that they have become free by leaving the religion, they have earned respect and progress, but in reality, they themselves have fallen into the well of their own destruction.
+Such people think that they have become free by leaving religion, and have earned honor and progress, but in reality, they have fallen into the well of their own destruction.

-Faith is not just a belief but the foundation of life, the nourishment of the soul, and the identity of humanity.
-The heart that becomes empty of faith begins to wander in the desolate desert of the heart.
+Faith is not just a belief, but the foundation of life, the nourishment of the soul, and the identity of humanity.
+The heart that is empty of faith begins to wander in the desolate desert of the heart.

 Faith is the chain of love that connects man to his Creator.
-Whoever loses this chain from his hand, no matter how much wealth he earns, actually cuts himself off from his Lord, from his reality, and from his soul.
+Whoever loses this chain, no matter how much wealth he earns, actually cuts himself off from his Lord, his reality, and his soul.

 The Quran says: